Skip to content

 Running Jobs

 Each unique displacement is named POSCAR-XXX, in our case we have only one, which is named POSCAR-001.
 If you are calculating plus and minus displacements, the minus displacement immediately follows the plus displacement.
 Each unique displacement should then be moved to a separate folder, with every displacement file renamed to POSCAR, and POTCAR, KPOINTS and INCAR should be added.
 If one doesn't use the automatic settings for the KPOINTS generation, it is important to lower the amount of generated k-points accordingly (for example, with k-points grid 8 8 8 for the unit cell, the 2 2 2 supercell should have a 4 4 4 k-points grid; it's always good to verify the number of generated k-points stays the same).
 During the calculation, we need to move one of the atoms specified in POSCAR and calculate the forces (ISIF = 0, ISMEAR according to the type of the material at question).
-After this, we can submit the VASP calculation using the qsub command.
+After this, we can submit the VASP calculation using the salloc command.

 Calculating Force Constants